Half Marathon Training from a PT’s PerspectiveNov 04, 2020

 Everyone has a journey when they decide to train for a longer distance running adventure.
 I hope were able to gain some insight into my latest training program from the perspective of a doctor of physical therapy and novice runner and learn more about what should be included from an individualized strength program, appropriate running mileage and training, nutrition, hydration and recovery.

-Head to the link below to download our free PDF: The 5 Best Strength Exercises for runners - A free, ebook download to help you improve your running performance long-term by allowing you to get stronger, run faster, and avoid nagging injuries and setbacks.
+Click here to download our free PDF: The 5 Best Strength Exercises for runners - A free, eBook download to help you improve your running performance long-term by allowing you to get stronger, run faster, and avoid nagging injuries and setbacks.

 Frustrated with your current care or dealing with a pain or injury that just won't go away?
 Talk with one of our Docs today to find out the best way to get back to your best self.